Mary Ann McCracken: Brother's execution

 In the weeks that followed, McCracken assisted her brother and other fugitives with money, food, and clothing.
-She was arranging for a ship to take him to America when on 7 July 1798 Harry was recognised and seized in Carrickfergus.
+She was arranging for a ship to take him to the United States when, on 7 July 1798, Harry was recognised and seized in Carrickfergus.
 With great difficulty she managed to obtain an interview with him the same evening and the following morning, through his cell window, to take from his hand a ring that had “a green shamrock on the outside and the words, ‘Remember Orr’ on the inside.”
 William Orr was the celebrated United Irish martyr hanged in Carrickfergus the year before.

-With her father, McCracken was present at Harry's court martial in Belfast on the 17th, and walked with her brother, the same afternoon, to foot of the gallows erected in front of the Market House in High Street.
+With her father, McCracken was present at Harry's court martial in Belfast on the 17th, and walked with her brother, the same afternoon, to the foot of the gallows erected in front of the Market House in High Street.
 There he spurned a final offer to spare his life in return for betraying his confederates.
 Four had been executed in the preceding weeks, and their staked heads were on display.
 Harry's body was spared decapitation.
 General Sir George Nugent allowed the body to be cut down quickly and entrusted it to Mary Ann.
-She summoned Dr James MacDonnell, who had been a friend to both Harry and Russell, in hope his skill in resuscitation might revive her brother.
-MacDonnell demurred, sending in his stead his brother, John, "a skilful surgeon" whose efforts proved unavailling.
+She summoned Dr James MacDonnell, who had been a friend to both Harry and Russell, in the hope his skill in resuscitation might revive her brother.
+MacDonnell demurred, sending in his stead his brother, John, "a skilful surgeon" whose efforts proved unavailing.

 Comradeship with Russell and Hope

 McCracken concluded a letter to Thomas Russell describing the "afflicting particulars" of her brother's death, by expressing the wish "that the cause for which so many of our friends have fought & have died may yet be successful, & that you may be preserved to enjoy the fruits of it".
-Five years later, in July 1803, McCracken and her sister Margaret met Thomas Russell, then an outlaw, in cottage of a weaver in their employ.
+Five years later, in July 1803, McCracken and her sister Margaret met Thomas Russell, then an outlaw, in the cottage of a weaver in their employ.
 Russell had come north in the hope of advancing the plans of Robert Emmet and Anne Devlin for a renewed insurrection.
 The sisters would not have contradicted the advice given to Russell by their eldest brother Francis, and by the brothers Robert and William Simms, that there was no appetite for a further rising.
 This Russell himself confirmed when news of Emmet's precipitous attempt in Dublin persuaded him to nonetheless raise the United Irish standard in County Down.
 James (Jemmy) Hope was to find the same in Antrim: former United men were convinced the cause was hopeless.